-A pre-nuptial agreement might seem thoroughly unromantic – Prince William refused one for his marriage to Kate Middleton – but as more than 100,000 couples get divorced in the UK each year, perhaps it’s not such a bad idea.
-We’ll take you through the pros and cons of pre-nups and help you decide whether or not to sign one.
+A pre-nup agreement might seem thoroughly unromantic – both Prince William and Prince Harry refused one for their royal marriages.
+However, as more than 100,000 couples get divorced in the UK each year, perhaps it’s not such a bad idea.
+We’ll take you through the pros and cons of pre-nuptial agreements and help you decide whether or not to sign one.

 - What is a pre-nuptial agreement?